-Breast augmentation, also known as augmentation mammoplasty, is a surgical procedure designed to increase the size, or alter the shape or texture of a woman’s breasts.
+Breast augmentation, also known as augmentation mammoplasty, or breast implants, is a surgical procedure designed to increase the size, or alter the shape or texture of a woman’s breasts.
 It is currently the most common cosmetic procedure in Canada.

 Breast augmentation can be primarily reconstructive, as is the case following a mastectomy, which involves the removal of cancerous breast tissue, but many women also choose to undergo the procedure for primarily aesthetic reasons.